What are Community gardens?

-Ultimately everybody should have access to green spaces and can make connections in their local community.
-Givey recognises how community gardens have become a vital resource for many, listed below are just a few supported by the Givey platform:
+Ultimately everybody should have access to green spaces so they can make connections in their local community.
+Givey recognises how community gardens have become a vital resource for many.
+Listed below are just a few supported by the Givey platform:

-Hammersmith Community Gardens Association (HCGA) is based in Hammersmith and Fulham, managing and maintaining a range of community gardens in this area.
+Hammersmith Community Gardens Association (HCGA) is based in Hammersmith and Fulham.
+They manage and maintain a range of community gardens in this area.

-Forest Gate Community Garden, another London based community garden with the goals to maintain green space for wildlife, plants and people, support the learning of nature, promote and inclusive community and nature wellbeing.
+Forest Gate Community Garden, another London based community garden, aims to maintain green space for wildlife, plants and people.
+They also promote an inclusive community and nature wellbeing.

-Hogsmill Community Garden, in collaboration with Kingston University of the arts to create a space for children to learn and enjoy themselves in nature whilst also creating a wider space for the local community.
+Hogsmill Community Garden, in collaboration with Kingston University of the arts, want to create a space for children to learn and enjoy themselves in nature.
+This space would also be for the local community.

 If you found this article interesting to read, check out these: